junxit/us-congress-bills-116/bill.md

 ## § 5.
 Applications

-In order to receive a grant under section 4, an eligible entity shall submit an application to the Secretary at such time, in such manner, and containing such information as the Secretary may require, including—
+In order to receive a grant under section 4, an eligible entity shall submit an application to the Secretary at such time and in such manner as the Secretary may require.
+Such application shall include—

 - **(1)** a description of the program for which the eligible entity is seeking a grant, including—
   - **(A)** how the eligible entity proposes to use the grant to improve the academic and life outcomes of students in racial or socioeconomic isolation in covered schools by supporting interventions that increase diversity in such covered schools;